aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 :::note
-You can also enable tiered storage by clicking **Tiered storage** in the sidebar if it\'s not already active for your service.
+You can also enable tiered storage by clicking **Tiered storage** in the sidebar if it's not already active for your service.
 :::

 :::warning